-Kurri Kurri Regional Information
+Kurri Kurri Area Information

-It is well serviced by all forms of transport.
+The area is well serviced by all forms of transport.
 You can be in Sydney in 30 mins by air, two hours by road or luxury coach.
 Shipping overseas can be arranged through the port of Newcastle which has well developed import and export facilities.

 Kurri Kurri enjoys a temperate environment with an average high temperature of 28°C in January and a low of 7.5C degrees in August.
 The annual rainfall is an average of 702mm. (statistics supplied by Hydro Aluminium, Kurri Kurri)